amarasovic/interpretability-literature/README.md

 Ras et al. [Explanation Methods in Deep Learning: Users, Values, Concerns and Challenges ](https://arxiv.org/abs/1803.07517). arxiv 2018.

+Gilpin et al. [Explaining Explanations: An Overview of Interpretability of Machine Learning](https://arxiv.org/abs/1806.00069).
+In *DSAA 2018*.

 ## Perspectives

 Kleinberg and Mullainathan.
 [Simplicity Creates Inequity: Implications for Fairness, Stereotypes, and Interpretability](https://arxiv.org/abs/1809.04578). [video](https://www.youtube.com/watch?v=LsracoT6zvI).
 In *ACM EC 2019*.

 Ribera and Lapedriza.
 [Can we do better explanations?
-A proposal of User-Centered Explainable AI].
+A proposal of User-Centered Explainable AI](http://ceur-ws.org/Vol-2327/IUI19WS-ExSS2019-12.pdf).
 In **FAT 2019*.

 Lage et al. [An Evaluation of the Human-Interpretability of Explanation](https://arxiv.org/abs/1902.00006). arxiv 2019.